Main Content

 If you decide not to fix a result, you can add code annotations to the result to avoid having to fix the result again.
 If the annotations follow a specific syntax, subsequent Polyspace as You Code runs can read these annotations and suppress the corresponding results.

-• To add a code annotation, click the light bulb icon beside the source code token containing a result and select Justify result_name with annotation.
+• Click the light bulb icon beside the source code token containing a result and select Justify result_name with annotation.
 The annotation is entered on the same line as the result.

 • To mass-justify findings of the same defect or coding rule violations in the current file, select an instance of that finding and click the Justify all result_name option from the light bulb menu.
 Polyspace inserts an annotation in your code on each line that contains this finding.